VyomOp2/5th-Sem/ERP/Notes.md

     Hello, ${sessionScope.username}
     Your last login was on ${requestScope.lastLoginDate}
     ```
 ---

-Here's an in-depth explanation for each question regarding Hibernate in Java:

----

 ### 1. What is Hibernate?
 List out the advantages of Hibernate.